By Peter Becker

 He and his wife Mary Westbrook had six children, Martin W., Andrew, Daniel W. (Jr.), Cornelia, Margaret and Jane.

-Page 3 of 3 - Daniel W. Dingman Jr., born on Christmas Day, 1804, was a farmer and lumberman at Dingman's Ferry. he and his wife Caroline (Sayre) had nine children, including Dr. Abram Dingman, subject of this story.
+Daniel W. Dingman Jr., born on Christmas Day, 1804, was a farmer and lumberman at Dingman's Ferry. he and his wife Caroline (Sayre) had nine children, including Dr. Abram Dingman, subject of this story.
 Abram's sister Jane resided with him at Hawley.
 Their other siblings included Mary (Kilsby) of Dingman's Ferry; Susan (McInnis) of Columbus, Ohio; Margaret (Lattimore) of Dingman's Ferry; Daniel W., Flatbrookville, NJ; Alfred S., Milford; William H., Columbus, Ohio and Isaac, Dingman's Ferry.

 Physicians in Pike County, Pa., 1881- 1888 report